leagman1/vcl-info-site/README.md

 Ontop of season-specific files, there's one "match-results.json" or "match-results.csv" per finished match in every match folder.
 "match-results.csv" are results files in the form that Guglimugli defined.

+### Creating a new season
+To create a new season, follow these steps:

+1. Create the folder structure for the season
+2. Add all necessary files:
+    - teams.json
+    - schedule.json
+    - teamAliases.json
+3. Add a season entry to data/season.json

+### In-depth file descriptions